From synaptic interactions to collective dynamics in random neuronal networks models: critical role of eigenvectors and transient behavior: Discussion and conclusions

+The synaptic strengths of real neuronal networks are not static~\citep{KANDEL}.
+Neural activity itself, in the course of time, allows neurons to form new connections, strengthening or weakening the existing synapses.
+This synaptic plasticity, on which biological learning is based, is not captured in many models.
+Nonetheless, the change of the synaptic strengths in a short time interval can be treated as a small additive perturbation of the initial matrix.
+This results in reorganization of the spectrum on a complex plane.

-Our results indicate, that for the balanced networks the sensitivity of eigenvalues to additive perturbation is dramatic and increases several orders of magnitude in the networks with heavy-tailed spectrum of adjacency matrices (small worlds).
-Since it is commonly accepted, that spike-timing-dependent plasticity in small-world networks is a hypothetical learning mechanism~(for a recent experimental study see~\cite{KIMLIN}), one may worry, how synchronization of the network is possible at all.
+Our results indicate that for balanced networks the sensitivity of eigenvalues to additive perturbation is dramatic and increases several orders of magnitude in the networks with a heavy-tailed spectrum of adjacency matrices (small worlds).
+Since it is commonly accepted that spike-timing-dependent plasticity in small-world networks is a hypothetical learning mechanism~(for a recent experimental study see~\citep{KIMLIN}), one may worry how synchronization of the network is possible at all.
 We emphasize here that the E/I balance is put into this model by hand.
-In the real brain the E/I balance is maintained on the scale of hundreds of milliseconds~\cite{EXPBALANCED3}, and periods during which the balance is violated are not longer than few milliseconds~\cite{EXPBALANCED,EXPBALANCED2}.
+In the real brain the E/I balance is maintained on the scale of hundreds of milliseconds~\citep{EXPBALANCED3}, and periods during which the balance is violated are not longer than few milliseconds~\citep{EXPBALANCED,EXPBALANCED2}.
 More complete models of neural networks must incorporate the E/I balance as a dynamical process.

 Networks adapting to the changing external conditions may change their structure in a controlled way.
 The high sensitivity of eigenvalues to these changes in this case might be desired, because it can facilitate the adaptation.
-We hypothesize that such high sensitivity in the models with dynamical E/I balance can emerge through a process a kind of self-regulated criticality~\cite{DANTE}.
-Although the specifics of such process is not certain yet, there is evidence both empirical\cite{TURRIGIANO,LIU,PU,SHEW} as well as theoretical~\cite{LEVINA,MAGNASCO,SCHNEIDMAN} of its plausibility.
-In addition, the connection of E/I balance with criticality was already observed at the level of neuronal avalanches analysis in EEG or MEG data~\cite{CRITICALEEG}.
+We hypothesize that such high sensitivity in the models with dynamical E/I balance can emerge through a process a kind of self-regulated criticality~\citep{DANTE}.
+Although the specifics of such process are not certain yet, there is evidence both empirical~\citep{TURRIGIANO,LIU,PU,SHEW} as well as theoretical~\citep{LEVINA,MAGNASCO,SCHNEIDMAN} of its plausibility.
+In addition, the connection of the E/I balance with criticality was already observed at the level of neuronal avalanche analysis in EEG or MEG data~\citep{CRITICALEEG}.

-Since the balance condition leads to a dramatic increase of eigenvector overlaps -- conditioning the spectra -- which further take crucial part in driving mechanisms of temporal evolution of the networks, one needs a powerful, stabilizing mechanism preventing the transition to the chaotic behavior.
-Such chaotic behavior would imply sudden and drastic reorganization of the eigenvalues leading to unwanted dynamics of the neural network.
+Since the balance condition leads to a dramatic increase of eigenvector overlaps -- conditioning the spectra -- which further take crucial part in driving mechanisms of temporal evolution of the networks, one needs a powerful, stabilizing mechanism preventing the transition to the chaotic behavior in the full nonlinear dynamics.